Adetoyebamise/chapterjs/functional-programming-js/higherOrderFunctions.md

 const ages = [33, 12, 20, 16, 5, 54, 21, 44, 61, 13, 15, 45, 25, 64,32 ];

-// The forEach is an example of a higherorder function
 // forEach
 companies.forEach(function(company, Technology) {
     console.log(company.name);